 Kleb Woods Nature Preserve is Amazing!

-It is a curious story about how all of this came to be.
+It is a unique story about how all of this came to be.
 The area which is now a nature preserve was once a family farm.
 It was operated for generations by what were initially German immigrants.
 It all came down to Elmer Kleb who was born on the farm in 1907.
 After his parents and sister died, he inherited the farm.
 He had no interest in farming but loved plants, birds, and animals.

 He started planting more and more trees on what used to be prairie lands.
 The trees now growing there include water, Shumard, and live oaks.
 Loblolly pines, eastern red cedar, pecan, bald cypress, and sugarberry trees are also growing there.
 Understory trees like the yaupon thrive in this environment.
 The mixture has become a forested area attracting hundreds of species of birds.
 Some are migratory, and others like the brown-headed nuthatch and greater roadrunner live there permanently.